matplotlib/cmocean/docs/source/index.rst

 Beautiful colormaps for oceanography: `cmocean <http://github.com/matplotlib/cmocean>`_
 =======================================================================================

-This package contains colormaps for standardizing commonly-plotting oceanographic variables.
+This package contains colormaps for commonly-used oceanographic variables.
 Most of the colormaps started from `matplotlib <http://matplotlib.org/>`_ colormaps, but have now been adjusted using the `viscm tool <https://github.com/BIDS/viscm>`_ to be `perceptually uniform <http://bids.github.io/colormap/>`_.

 Here is our gallery: